 Q: What advice would you give to women thinking of pursuing an MBA?

-A: If you’re still in college, I’d say go for it straight out of school—don’t wait.
-That way you can give it your whole focus, and you’ll be able to market yourself right away.
+A: I'd say go for it a few years after you finish college—don't wait.
+That way you can give it your whole focus, and you'll be able to market yourself right away.

 Earning your MBA isn't easy, but the return on investment is worth it.
 Be sure to pick a school that supports you throughout the program.
 That's what I found at Northeastern—my experience here was awesome.

-Michelle picked now to be part of the Online MBA program because, she says, “…there was never going to be a good time to start, so I really just had to jump in.” says Michelle Zak, MBA'18
+Michelle picked now to be part of the Online MBA program because… there was never going to be a good time to start, so I really just had to jump in.” says Michelle Zak, MBA'18

-Airline pilot and soon to be MBA graduate, Pat Monfiston – Desir, MBA’19, is taking over our Instagram account this week!
-Follow along for an inside look at his D’Amore-McKim experience.
+Airline pilot and Online MBA graduate, Pat Monfiston – Desir, MBA'19, took over our Instagram account for a week!
+Follow along for an inside look at his D'Amore-McKim experience.